Channel Rack & Step Sequencer

 3. Global Swing

 Swing - Slide to the right to add a 'swing' rhythm to Steps.
-In the case of the Step-sequencer, swing affects the length of odd vs even steps.
+In the case of the Step-sequencer, swing affects the length of odd vs even steps (every second step).
 If 4 beats per bar are set, 'swing' holds odd 16th notes (1,3,5,7,9,11,13,15) at the expense of even 16th notes (2,4,6,8,10,12 and 16) in the bar.
 The control determines the amount of swing.
 NOTE: Each Channel has a Swing Multipler knob under the 'Time' section.
 This allows you to set per-channel swing relative to the global setting.

 4. Step/Piano roll View